zmauchi/The-Segregation-model/README.md

 To view and run some example model analyses, launch the IPython Notebook and open ``analysis.ipynb``.
 Visualizing the analysis also requires [matplotlib](http://matplotlib.org/).

-## How to Run without the GUI

-To run the model with the grid displayed as an ASCII text, run `python run_ascii.py` in this directory.

 ## Files